icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Obj.rst

 	Determines if this object is a particular class, or inherits from that class.

-	:param class className: A class name, such as Actor or Rm
+	:param class className: A class name, such as Actor or Room

 	:returns: TRUE is this object is of type className, or inherits from className.